top of page

 • pre-auction interest and conditions discussion

-• ideally 2+ bidders
+• ideally at least 2 bidders

 3) Presentation & first impression